sarinaditya/message_queue/README.md

 If you'd rather not block to wait for a new message:

-    /* Blocks until a message is available */ struct my_message *message = message_queue_tryread(&queue);
+    /* Returns NULL if no message is available */ struct my_message *message = message_queue_tryread(&queue);
     if(message) {
         /* Do something with the message here */